openmsi/aimdl_examples/README.md

 - find all XRD measurement files associated with a sample (through their [IGSN](https://ev.igsn.org/)),
 - download XRD CSVs as clean numeric NumPy arrays through their Girder links,
+- From sample shock experiments:
    - extract ALPSS-generated metrics (flyer velocity, spall strength),
    - and fetch velocity-time history traces through their Girder links.

 Each function is standalone and can be directly imported into notebooks or scripts.